64kramsystem/personal_notes/topics/visual_studio_code.md

   ]
 ```

-It seems that the extension own build result is the only way to configure defines/includes: settings configured in `settings.json`/`c_cpp_properties.json` (including `compileCommands`) don't have any effect.
+WATCH OUT!!
+Configuration errors may not have a visible effect!!
 In order to test the configuration (some changes may *not* be applied):

 - there may be an internal confguration db, so run "Makefile: Clean configure" command
 - reset via "Reset the Makefile Tools Extension" command, and close/reopen the given file